OpenBallast/ballast/README.md

 - **More corpora on Hugging Face.** T0 is Wikidata triples, so anything that isn't a structured fact is currently missing.
-Next up: encyclopedia prose, open textbooks for the explanatory and procedural knowledge triples can't hold, non-English builds, and domain sets.
+Next up: encyclopedia prose, open textbooks for the explanatory and procedural knowledge triples can't hold.
-- **License as a first-class knob.** CC0 was the right MVP choice because it has no strings at all.
-Most other good sources come with terms (share-alike, attribution, non-commercial), and mixing them into one blob makes the whole thing unusable for somebody.
+- **License as a first-class knob.** CC0 was the first choice of corpus because it has no strings attached.
+Most other good sources come with terms (share-alike, attribution, non-commercial), and mixing them into one blob may make the whole thing unusable.
   Licenses are tracked per record, and you'll be able to say what you're willing to accept at download time, for example "commercial use only, no share-alike," and get an artifact that satisfies it.
 - **Bring your own corpus.** The format and the loader contract get published so